-- "24 Hours Plain as Day," by Jud Davis, April 1, 2012 (Reprinted with permission in your guidebook) and also available on the Answers in Genesis website https://answersingenesis.org/days-of-creation/24-hours-plain-asday/ - Davis makes the well-researched claim that, "the top Hebrew scholars all agree that the writer of Genesis intended the word day to mean 24 hours." - It's interesting that these "top scholars" do not believe that God created the world in six days.
+- "24 Hours Plain as Day," by Jud Davis, April 1, 2012 (Reprinted with permission in your guidebook) and also available on the Answers in Genesis website https://answersingenesis.org/days-of-creation/24-hours-plain-as-day/ - Davis makes the well-researched claim that, "the top Hebrew scholars all agree that the writer of Genesis 1 intended the word 'day' to mean 24 hours." - It's interesting that these "top scholars" do not believe that God created the world in six days.
+They do, however, know what their language clearly says.